mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 - Collection Size
 - Bindings Count

-For running the benchmarks and visualizing the results in charts, [benchpress](https://github.com/angular/angular/tree/master/modules/benchpress) with a custom data formatter are used.
+For running the benchmarks and visualizing the results in charts, I used [benchpress](https://github.com/angular/angular/tree/master/modules/benchpress) with a custom data formatter.
 The code for the benchmarks could be found [here](https://github.com/mgechev/benchpress-angularjs-immutable).

 We can explore the results in the following sections.
 The x-axis shows the bindings count and the y-axis shows the running time.